Spectral characterisation of inertial particle clustering in turbulence: Results

-If one of the peaks is due to the shock-collision mechanism, we would expect it to be stronger as the Mach number is increased.
+If one of the peaks is due to the shock-clustering mechanism, we would expect it to be stronger as the Mach number is increased.
 We therefore perform an intermediate simulation (Run~C1.5) where we increase the Mach number to $\Ma=0.39$ to investigate this.
 The results are shown in \Fig{non-mono-spec_E1p5}, where it is clearly seen that the first peak has become substantially stronger, and also moved somewhat to the right.
 The second peak is, however, almost unchanged, except for a smaller shift to the left.
-This seems to indicate that it is the first peak that is due to the shock-collision mechanism.
+This seems to indicate that it is the first peak that is due to the shock-clustering mechanism.
+There may well be parallels with the simulations of \cite{Yang+14} and \cite{Zhang+16}, which used, however, a shock-capturing scheme and were therefore not DNS.
 We now proceed by increasing the Mach number even further (Run~C2) and show the results in \Fig{non-mono-spec_E2}.
 The first peak has now become so strong that the second peak is only visible as a weak shoulder for $\St_{\rm int}\approx10$.
 We will now continue by investigating the mechanism behind the second peak.

 For the classical eddy mechanism of Maxey \& Riley, we expect the clustering to depend primarily on the vortical part of the velocity field.
 Hence, the Stokes number for the second peak should be of the order of unity if the fluid time scale is calculated based on the vortical part of the velocity field.
 To check this, we have performed a Helmholtz decomposition of the velocity field by computing the vector and scalar potential of $\uu=\nab\times\psi+\nab\phi$.
 The rms values of the corresponding velocity fields are given in \Tab{tab:Helmholtz}.
 We also list the estimated peak Stokes numbers from the simulations at $k/k_1=32$ and those based on the vortical velocity field.
 We see that the vortical peak Stokes numbers are 1.2 and 1.6 for Runs~C1 and C1.5, while for Run~C2, we only see an indication of a shoulder at $\St_{\rm peak2}^{\rm vort}=1.6$, at least for smaller values of $k$.
-This could be taken as an indication that the second peak is indeed due to the classical eddy mechanism of Maxey \& Riley.
+This could be taken as an indication that the second peak is indeed due to the classical eddy mechanism of Maxey \& Riley, or the non-local clustering mechanism discussed by \cite{Bragg+15}.

 In \Fig{fig:pnp_ap_E1p5}, we show the particle concentrations for Run~C1.5 in order to determine if we can see any trace of the two different mechanisms behind the particle clustering.
 We see that clustering is now apparent for a very broad range of Stokes numbers, ranging from $\St_{\rm int}=0.3$ to $50$.
 Both for small and large values of $\St_{\rm int}$ do we see blob-like clusters, while for intermediate values the structures are more sheet-like.
 Other than that, there is no real difference in the morphology of structures between small and large Stokes numbers.